rjuju/rjuju.github.io/_posts/blog/2015-07-22-keep-an-eye-on-your-postgresql-configuration.markdown

 $ sudo make install
 {% endhighlight %}

-Then the is available.
+Then the extension is available.
 Create the extension on the database of your choice:

 {% highlight sql %}
 postgres=# CREATE EXTENSION pg_track_settings ;